rubikproxy/arun-political-website/README.md

-# Arunkumar Arangavelan - INC Leader, Vellore
+# Arunkumar Arangavelan - INC Leader, Vellores

 This is a Next.js website for Arunkumar Arangavelan, the Indian National Congress party leader for Vellore District, Anaikkattu Thoguthi.
 The site is built with Firebase Studio.